tirkarp/covid19-resource-library/mobility/wsdot/README.md

-# State of Washington Department of Transportation's Statistics
+# Washington Department of Transportation's Statistics

 The files represent the **volume of traffic per hour** along the highways in the state of washington.